 Origin: Marthandam, Tamil Nadu, India

-Our Medium Size Catappa Leaves are average about 5.5" x 4" in size, come in a package of 12.
+Our Artocarpus leaves average around 5"-6" (12.7-15.24cm) in length, and come in a package of 12.
 These are really nice-sized leaves, crinkly and unique; each one adds a beautiful, if not temporary, natural look to the aquarium.
 Since these are a bit larger than many of the ones you'll find out there on the market, they will last a bit longer before completely decomposing- an added plus!

 Before using the leaves in your aquarium, we recommend soaking them in fresh water for a few days to let them become waterlogged and to leach off some of the tannins.
 Then, you can place them on the bottom of your aquarium as a functional and aesthetic substrate enhancer, or place them into a filter sock and use them simply as a filter media to help foster "blackwater" conditions in your aquarium.